hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 Once we are happy, we can apply the dialogs and save our rule.
 It will start working immediately--if it doesn't, check the cog icon to make sure the system is allowed to work in 'normal' time.

 !!! info "incidence"
-    In my testing, you can expect to encounter a pixel-perfect jpeg/png pair every ~25,000 files you import.
+    If you have a typical client, you can expect to encounter a pixel-perfect jpeg/png pair every ~25,000 files you import.
 Having a rule here is not going to cut a huge swath through your potential duplicates queue, but it is nice to learn on.

 ### semi and fully automatic